How To Find & Fix Keyword Cannibalization

 Why Is Keyword Cannibalization Bad for SEO?

-Keyword cannibalization can reduce your ability to rank, dilute link equity, and force you to compete against yourself for your targeted keywords.
-It can also impact your SEO by squandering crawl budget and diminishing your site authority.
+Keyword cannibalization undermines SEO performance by reducing ranking potential, diluting link equity, and forcing pages to compete against each other for targeted keywords.
+It also wastes crawl budget and weakens overall site authority.

 Reduces Your Ability To Rank